SerdarYalcin/demo/eks-deployment/README.md

 - Once the process is complete, use AWS CLI or AWS Management Console to verify that the EKS cluster is up and running.

 5) Install Cluster Autoscaler
-- Run terraform output and get the ARN of the IAM Role created and replace it in cluster-autoscaler.yaml service account section appropriately.
+- Run terraform output and get the ARN of the IAM Role created and replace it in the service account section of the cluster-autoscaler.yaml.
+Finally run kubectl create -f cluster-autoscaler.yaml to install it.

 Post-Deployment
 - You can use "aws eks --region region-code update-kubeconfig --name cluster_name" to configure kubeconfig file so you can connect to the EKS cluster.